Ford celebrates 10 millionth Mustang while banking on car's draw

 "It was sort of a counterpoint to the very square, staid station wagon ethos that Americans grew up with in suburbia," he recalled.
 "It represented some kind of a freedom vehicle.
 It embodied that."

-The car captured the public imagination, and that was reflected in its popularity no the big screen.
+The car captured the public imagination, reflected in its popularity on the big screen.

 It even appealed overseas, appearing in the 1966 Oscar-winning French film "A Man and a Woman" by Claude Lelouch.